 This has always been one of my favorite articles… it was an honor to publish in Whole Earth Review, produced by those brilliant folks in Sausalito who have brought us Whole Earth Catalogs and other treasures since 1968.
 The magazine ran from 1985-2002, and every issue was packed with ideas for self-sufficiency, new tools, and insights into looming changes that were yet but a glimmer on the mainstream horizon… always relaxed and fun to read, yet seriously thought-provoking.
 It is easy to fall into rhapsody when talking about this publishing entity, so having the opportunity to present my technomadic adventures in its pages was extremely gratifying.
 That bike photo was taken on Bainbridge Island while I was still building the console, and it didn’t even have the waterproofing side-panels yet.
 There is a lot more tech detail on that system elsewhere in this collection.
-This is the actual cover; the issue is available from them as a PDF.

 Electronic Cottage on Wheels